 So, how can you make it easier on yourself?
 Follow these simple steps and stand up paddle boarding won’t seem difficult at all.

-First, make sure you get yourself the right size and type of board.
+1. Make sure you get yourself the right size and type of board

 We covered everything you need to know in two previous articles “How to Choose the Best SUP Shape” and “What’s the Best SUP Size for You?“, so have a read!
 If you’re still unsure ask the experts!
 Drop us a line at contactthursosurfcom or hit us up on social with questions anytime.